-With the our new found understanding that fat does not make us fat, we are now piling our plates with heart healthy meats, fishes and oils which can help to keep us satiated and slim.
-But if the avocados aren’t the culprit, what is?
+With the newfound understanding that fat does not make us fat, we are now piling our plates with heart-healthy meats, fishes and oils that can help to keep us satiated and slim.
+But, if the avocados aren’t the culprit, what is?

 Sugar.
 As with all things processed and modified, refined sugar is the nemesis of your waistline.
 Aside from an obesity pandemic, refined sugar is attributed to all manner of health conditions from diabetes to candida and even cancer.

-But ditching the refined sugar need not mean all the fun and treats must disappear from your diet.
-There is a plethora of sweet alternatives readily available to help you stay trim while still allowing for the odd indulgence.
+However, ditching the refined sugar need not mean all the fun and treats must disappear from your diet.
+There are a plethora of sweet alternatives readily available to help you stay trim while still allowing for the odd indulgence.

 The following natural alternatives make for great refined sugar substitutes and can be utilized in all manner of dishes from sweet to savory.

 Coconut sugar is a popular paleo baking choice and is a great option when looking for a replacement for granulated sugar.
 Containing small amounts of crucial vitamins and minerals, coconut sugar is a must in your healthy baking pantry.

 - Good for: Cakes, biscuits, muffins, cookies, sauces, pastry and crumbles